Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Preliminaries

-where $SV_{T^u}(a)$ is the original Shapley Value of $a$ in the corresponding unrooted tree $T^u$. \end{definition} Recall that turning a rooted tree $T^r$ into an unrooted tree $T^u$ causes a change in the definition of phylogenetic diversity (i.e. a shift from $PD^r$ to $PD^u$).
+\end{linenomath*} where $SV_{T^u}(a)$ is the original Shapley Value of $a$ in the corresponding unrooted tree $T^u$. \end{definition} Recall that turning a rooted tree $T^r$ into an unrooted tree $T^u$ causes a change in the definition of phylogenetic diversity (i.e., a shift from $PD^r$ to $PD^u$).
 Thus, the unrooted Shapley Value on a rooted tree does not necessarily coincide with the original Shapley Value on the rooted tree.
-The two indices are, however, highly correlated (see \citet{Hartmann_2012}).
-However, note that this analysis is somewhat counterintuitive as the Fair Proportion Index is only defined for rooted trees, and in \citet{Hartmann_2012}, only rooted trees are depicted, but for the Shapley Value still the unrooted version of the rooted tree seems to be used.
+The two indices are, however, highly correlated (see \citep{Hartmann2013}).
+However, note that this analysis is somewhat counterintuitive as the Fair Proportion Index is only defined for rooted trees, and in \citep{Hartmann2013}, only rooted trees are depicted, but for the Shapley Value still the unrooted version of the rooted tree seems to have been used.

-Anyway, just as the unrooted Shapley Value on a rooted tree need not coincide with the original Shapley Value on the rooted tree, it does not necessarily agree with the modified Shapley Value on the rooted tree, but again, the indices are closely related. \\
+However, just as the unrooted Shapley Value on a rooted tree needs not coincide with the original Shapley Value on the rooted tree, it does not necessarily agree with the modified Shapley Value on the rooted tree, but again, the indices are closely related. \\

-Summarizing the above, we have: \begin{itemize} \item $SV_{T^r} = FP_{T^r},$ \item $SV_{T^r} \neq \widetilde{SV}_{T^r}$, but $SV_{T^r}(a) = \widetilde{SV}_{T^r}(a) + \frac{PD^r(a)}{n}$ for all $a \in X,$ \item $SV_{T^r} \neq \widehat{SV}_{T^r}$, but there is a high correlation between the two values (\citet{Hartmann_2012}), \item $SV_{T^u} = \widehat{SV}_{T^r}$, where $T^u$ denotes the unrooted version of $T^r$. \end{itemize}
+Summarizing the above, we have: \begin{itemize} \item $SV_{T^r} = FP_{T^r},$ \item $SV_{T^r} \neq \widetilde{SV}_{T^r}$, but $SV_{T^r}(a) = \widetilde{SV}_{T^r}(a) + \frac{PD^r(a)}{n}$ for all $a \in X,$ \item $SV_{T^r} \neq \widehat{SV}_{T^r}$, but there is a high correlation between the two values (\citet{Hartmann2013}), \item $SV_{T^u} = \widehat{SV}_{T^r}$, where $T^u$ denotes the unrooted version of $T^r$; \item $\widehat{SV}_{T^r} \neq \widetilde{SV}_{T^r}$. \end{itemize}